Home

 Coal Country

-Eskom had contracts with 35 coal mines to supply its 14 power stations as of April 2024.
+Eskom had contracts with 35 coal mines to supply its 14 power stations as at April 2024.
 Eleven of these stations are in Mpumalanga

 By 2030, seven coal-fired power plants in the province are scheduled to start or complete the decommissioning process after turning 50 years old, based on the 2019 version of the country’s energy plan, known as the Integrated Resource Plan (IRP).
 A new plan, released in 2023, adjusted the decommissioning plans by a year or two.
 In May 2024, Eskom's board approved a decision to delay the decommissioning to 2030 of three power stations that were scheduled to close a few years earlier.